doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 Fetching Objects from MongoDB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Fetching an object back out of MongoDB is even easier.
+Fetching an object back out of MongoDB is also possible.
 For example, suppose
-you've configured a route to display a specific ``Product`` based on its
+that you've configured a route to display a specific ``Product`` based on its
 ``id`` value:

 .. code-block:: php